AILCS/Assignment11.1/README.md

      - Drop 'title_status' - data is dominated by a single value 'clean'.
      - Drop 'manufacturer', 'type', 'paint_colour' - these have a fair number of distinct values and are parked for future assessment.
    - Selected Features:
-     - Select key features as: 'fuel', 'condition', 'transmission', 'drive', 'cylinders' - these are the key features potential car buyers will look our for when they purchase a car.
+     - Select key features as: 'fuel', 'condition', 'transmission', 'drive', 'cylinders'.

 ## Data Preparation
 1. Data Cleaning
-  - All features other than the selected ones were dropped from the dataset.
+  - All features other than the selected ones were dropped from the raw data.
   - Rows were filtered based on the numeric data assumptions (on 'price', 'year', 'odometer') listed above to remove outliers.
 Applying the filter removes NULL values for the selected numeric features.
   - For the remaining rows, NULL values for the following selected categorical features were filled based on the below:
     - 'fuel' - fill NULL with mode value i.e 'gas', which is reasonable as this is the case for majority of the cars